-14. Criminal Justice Agencies Needs Assessment Survey Project
+13. Criminal Justice Agencies Needs Assessment Survey Project

 Orbis Partners has been selected to conduct a criminal justice needs assessment in Illinois.
 The primary purpose of this study is to supply information that will demonstrate the needs of criminal justice organizations, and identify areas that need improvement.
 The information will also be used to guide decision-making regarding where to best allocate resources.
 A secondary purpose of this study is to provide information that outlines if, and how, the needs of criminal justice organizations have changed over time by comparing the data collected as part of this study to the results of a needs assessment survey conducted in 1996.
 Major components of the criminal justice system will be surveyed on topics such as workload demands, training needs, staff retention, information systems and programming.
 A project kickoff meeting between R&A staff and Orbis Partners was held on November 16, 2004.
-The assessment and final report will be completed in October 2005.
+Data collection is expected to begin in March of 2005.
+The assessment and final report will be completed by the end of calendar year 2005.

-15. Chicago Public School Peer Jury Program Evaluation Project
+14. Chicago Public School Peer Jury Program Evaluation Project